 But 24-year-old Reid has been inspired by many others, and for many reasons.

 “I used to love watching Federer—I still do—he was always my favourite player when I was younger.
-And watching Andy [Murray] come through as a Scottish player, someone whose come from near where you live and, on the biggest stage.
+And watching Andy [Murray] come through as a Scottish player, someone who’s come from near where you live, and on the biggest stage.

 “But I’ve met a lot of people since I’ve been travelling who have inspired in different ways, some through sport, some through their personal circumstances.
 There’s a South African wheelchair player, Lucas Sithole [No3 in quad wheelchair rankings].
 He’s got no legs and one arm.
 I mean, how many people would that happen to and would think of taking up a sport?
 It’s incredible what he’s done.”